DAngelo-S/Treina-Dev/README.md

 # Treina Dev

-Here will be my exercises for Treina-Dev, an online course about web development in Ruby.
+Here I'll keep my exercises for TreinaDev, an online course about web development in Ruby.

 First, I'll keep here the exercises I had to do for the selective process that I'm current enrolled.

 Next, I pretend to keep my projects for the course.

-The aim of this course, is to prepare the student for the job market.
+The aim of this course is to prepare the student for the job market.

 ## Selective Process